1876 Scotland v Wales football match: Background

 The first officially recognised international association football match was played between Scotland and England on 30 November 1872.
 This had been preceded by a series of "unofficial" matches between the two sides in the previous two years, played at The Oval, a cricket ground in South London.
 As a result, the two sides are recognised as the joint oldest international football teams in history.
-Following the first game, Scotland and England met annually in a series of friendly matches.
+After the first game, Scotland and England met annually in a series of friendly matches.
 By the time their fixture against Wales was organised in 1876, Scotland had played England on five occasions in official matches.

 Club football was well established in Scotland with the founding of Queen's Park in 1867, although the earliest Scottish club is believed to be the Foot-Ball Club of Edinburgh founded in 1827.
 The Scottish Football Association (SFA) and the Scottish Cup had been founded in 1873.

 In Wales, association football had struggled to gain recognition, rugby union being the preferred sport, especially in the south.
 Football clubs were establishing in North Wales though – Druids and Wrexham were both founded in 1872.
 There was no recognised league or cup football until 1877 when the Welsh Cup was introduced and the first league was not founded until the start of the 20th century when the Welsh Football League was created.
 The clubs would instead have to arrange friendly matches between themselves on an ad hoc basis.
 It would take several decades before football became established in the south, Cardiff City becoming the first team from the region to win the Welsh Cup in 1912.